-- 1. If possible, the patron should be referred immediately to the department head or the Library Director.
+- 1. Informal Complaint: If possible, the patron should be referred immediately to a Department Head or Library Director.
 The department head or Director should have a discussion with the patron about the material in question informing the patron of the selection policies and the procedures for questioning materials.
-If the Library Director agrees that the item should be removed or relocated, then the Library Director will do so. - If the patron wishes to pursue the complaint further, they must submit a request for reconsideration form to the Library Director.
-The patron will be provided with a written copy of the Materials Selection Policy and a copy of the ALCPL reconsideration form. - 3.
-Staff should inform the Library Director when a form is given out. - 4.
-Each request form will be limited to a single title. - Multiple requests may be submitted by the same patron, but the staff will
+If the Library Director agrees that the item should be removed or relocated, then the Library Director will do so.
+If the patron is not satisfied with the response, staff will provide instructions on initiating a formal complaint. - 2.
+Formal Complaint: If the patron wishes to pursue the complaint further, they must submit a request for reconsideration form to the Library Director.
+The patron will be provided with a written copy of the Materials Selection Policy and a copy of the Citizens Request for Reconsideration of Library Materials form. - Staff should inform the Library Director when a form is given out. - Each request form will be limited to a single title. - Multiple requests may be submitted by the same patron, but the staff will determine which material will be reviewed first and will generally conduct only one review at a time.

-- determine which material will be reviewed first and will generally conduct only one review at a time. - Library materials shall only be subject to review once every three years. - A maximum of three book complaints is allowed per household per 12 months. - 5.
-The challenged materials will remain in circulation during the reconsideration process, unless the Library Director, in the director's discretion, determines that there is a reasonable likelihood that the challenge will be successful.
-The Library will not purchase additional copies but will take all steps possible to obtain copies from other libraries. - Upon receipt of the completed complaint form, the Library Director will respond to the patron within two business days to inform them of the process. - 7.
-The Director will then request a review of the challenged material by a Review Committee within 15 business days. - 8.
-The Review Committee, facilitated by the Library Director, will meet after all members have been able to review the material in its entirety. - 9.
-The Library Director will inform the patron and the Board of Trustees of the decision made by the Review Committee within two business days of the decision. - 10.
-The patron may make a written appeal to the Board of Trustees at least 14 days in advance of a scheduled Board meeting. - 11.
-The decision of the Board of Trustees is final. - 12.
+- A specific title will only be subject to review once every three years. - A maximum of three book complaints is allowed per household per 12 months. - 3.
+Via an email to the Chair of the Board of Trustees with copies to the remaining Board members, the Library Director, or their designated alternate, will inform the Board of Trustees when any of these reviews are initiated and of their most recent status. - 4.
+The challenged materials will be assigned a status of "under review" and will be available for use by the reconsideration committee during the reconsideration process, unless the Library Director, in the director's discretion, determines that there is a reasonable likelihood that the challenge will be successful.
+The Library will not purchase additional copies but will take all steps possible to obtain copies from other libraries. - 5.
+Upon receipt of the completed complaint form, the Library Director will respond to the patron within two business days to inform them of the process. - 6.
+The Director will then request a review of the challenged material by a Review Committee within 15 business days. - 7.
+The Review Committee, facilitated by the Library Director, will meet after all members have been able to review the material in its entirety. - 8.
+The Library Director will inform the patron and the Board of Trustees of the decision made by the Review Committee within two business days of the decision. - 9.
+The patron may make a written appeal to the Board of Trustees at least 14 days in advance of a scheduled Board meeting. - 10.
+The decision of the Board of Trustees is final. - 11.
 Reconsideration committee decisions are reported to appropriate agencies and archived in official Board Meeting documents.